jitterbit/dropbox-connector/README.md

 registration process need to be included in the manifest, as described above.
 For additional details, check the [PACKAGING.md](PACKAGING.md).

-Skipping the details, and to directly build the Dropbox Connector, run this command:
+Skipping the details, and to directly build the Dropbox connector, run this command:

     $ mvn jaxb2:xjc compile install